awsdocs/aws-kms-developer-guide/doc_source/ct-createkey.md

 }
 ```

-The following example shows the CloudTrail log of a `CreateKey` operation that creates a symmetric KMS key in an AWS CloudHSM [custom key store](custom-key-store-overview.md)\.
+The following example shows the CloudTrail log of a `CreateKey` operation that creates a symmetric encryption KMS key in an [AWS CloudHSM key store](keystore-cloudhsm.md)\.

 ```
 {